 Is decentralized microgrid control the key to a low carbon future?

 The Heila EDGE® Platform leverages emergent intelligence that automatically connects any power asset, in any configuration, into a resilient operating grid network.
 Its modular and adaptive nature enables it to be scaled as demand needs change and the grid evolves, making it one of the most flexible products on the market.

-Dr. Jorge Elizondo on How Game Theory Can Save the Planet
+Dr. Jorge Elizondo on How Distributed Energy Can be Disruptive

-The Heila platform turns every node in a distributed energy system – every battery, solar array, inverter, fuel cell, whatever – into an independent intelligent agent that can interact with others and create a self-organizing system.
+The Heila EDGE® Platform turns every node in a distributed energy system – every battery, solar array, inverter, fuel cell, whatever – into an independent intelligent agent that can interact with others and create a self-organizing system.
 This is how we can rebuild the grid from the ground up, and make it both cleaner and more resilient.

-At 5am on October 12, 2017, in a situation that has become frighteningly common, the engineer responsible for power at Stone Edge Farm, a vineyard in Sonoma, California, got a call from an employee telling him “everything was burning.”
+At 5am on October 12, 2017, the engineer responsible for power at Stone Edge Farm, a vineyard in Sonoma, California, got a call from an employee telling him “everything was burning.”

 The Stone Edge system is now completely off the grid and immune to natural disasters.
-The innovative microgrid has become a proving ground not only for Heila, but for a wide range of DER manufacturers and service providers.
+The innovative microgrid has become a proving ground not only for Heila but for a wide range of DER manufacturers and service providers.